Budapest → Nuremberg

-Awake in the village of Dürnstein, known as the “Pearl of the Wachau”.
-Spend the morning in the romantic village with its iconic blue church and winding streets, and perhaps sample the local wines.
+Awaken in the village of Dürnstein, known as the “Pearl of the Wachau”.
+Take a guided morning tour in the romantic village with its iconic blue church and winding streets, and sample the local wines.

-After lunch onboard, dock in Emmersdorf, in the heart of the UNESCO-protected landscape, of the Wachau Valley.
-Spend the afternoon discovering this typical small town in Lower Austria or travel across the river to nearby Melk and its magnificent Benedictine abbey, the largest in Austria and a seat of higher education.
+After lunch on board, dock in Emmersdorf in the heart of the UNESCO-protected landscape of the Wachau Valley.
+Spend the afternoon discovering this typical Lower Austrian town or travel across the river to nearby Melk and its magnificent Benedictine abbey, the largest in Austria.

 Our next port of call is the three-rivers city of Passau, located at the confluence of the Danube, the Inn and the Ilz rivers.
-High above the rivers, the Veste Oberhaus 13th century fortress houses a city museum and observation tower.
-The old town of Passau is filled with outstanding Baroque architecture, including St Stephen’s Cathedral containing the largest pipe organ in the world with 17,974 pipes.
+Explore the old town of Passau on a walking tour and admire its Baroque architecture, including St. Stephen’s Cathedral, which contains the largest pipe organ in the world with 17,974 pipes.

 This evening, enjoy the Captain’s Gala Dinner as you continue to beautiful Regensburg.

-We bid you farewell after breakfast in Nuremberg.
+We bid you farewell after breakfast in the city of Nuremberg.
 We hope to welcome you back soon!

 Would you like to start your journey from the current disembarkation port?
 Then follow the link to the itinerary in reversed direction:Nuremberg → Budapest